MarshallGarey/slurm-multicluster-dev/README.md

     git clone git@github.com:MarshallGarey/slurm-multicluster-dev.git install

 ### Initialize everything:
-  * Open init.conf.
-Set the variables.
   * (Optional) Install [direnv](https://direnv.net/):
     * Install direnv with a package manager (e.g. sudo apt install direnv).
     * [Hook](https://direnv.net/docs/hook.html) direnv to your shell by following the directions on that website.
   * (Optional) Download [make.py](https://gitlab.com/SchedMD/support/scripts/-/raw/master/make.py)
     and add it to your path. `make.py` builds Slurm a lot faster than `make -j`.
-  * Run ./init.sh
+  * Open init.conf.
+Set the variables.
+  * Run ./init.sh.
+NOTE: Use the -h flag to see parameters.

 ### Tools to speed up compilation